Random-coefficient pure states, the density operator formalism and the Zeh problem: About the Landau-Feynman approach

+One may then say that, once $\Sigma _{1}$ is uncoupled from $\Sigma _{2},$ if one is interested in the mean value of the Hermitian operator attached to \textit{an observable of }$\Sigma _{1}$\textit{\ only, everything happens as if }$\Sigma _{1}$\textit{\ were in a statistical mixture}\ described by $ \rho _{1}(t)$ (it can be verified that $\rho _{1}(t)$ possesses all the properties of a density operator).

+Under the assumptions made, and when $t\geq t_{1}$, the obtained results may be read by claiming that the system of interest $\Sigma _{1}$ keeps a memory of its past coupling with $\Sigma _{2},$ and once this has been said the existence of $\Sigma _{2}$ should be forgotten.
+The way $\rho _{1}(t_{1})$ is introduced shows that this claimed memory is a manifestation of the (so-called quantum) correlations created by the $\Sigma _{1}$ - $\Sigma _{2}$ coupling which did exist between $t_{0}$ and $t_{1}$ and created an entangled state.
+Of course, someone could take $\Sigma _{2}$ as the system of interest, and introduce his own so-called reduced density operator $\rho _{2}(t).$\ But he is not allowed to forget that $\Sigma $ is in a pure state $\mid \Psi (t)>,$ and not allowed to suggest that the state of $\Sigma $ is $ \rho _{1}(t)\otimes \rho _{2}(t),$ generally a statistical mixture.

-An interest of Feynman's treatment (cf.\ Section \ref {SectionStatisticalMixture}) is that, using already existing quantum postulates, and specifically the fact that the mean value of $\widehat{O}$ in state $\mid \Psi >$ is $<\Psi \mid \widehat{O}\mid \Psi >$, it introduces the statistical mixture concept in a specific situation.
-However, by the very link to $\rho $ established in this Feynman-Landau approach, the postulate made by von\ Neumann, is kept, while perhaps masked.
+The situation considered in the Landau-Feynman approach does also mobilize a density operator $\rho ,$ but is clearly different from the situation considered by von Neumann.
+An interest of Feynman's treatment is that, using already existing quantum postulates, and specifically the fact that the mean value of $\widehat{O}$ in state $\mid \Psi >$ is $<\Psi \mid \widehat{O}\mid \Psi >$, it introduces the density operator in a specific situation.
+However, by the very link to $\rho $ established in this Feynman-Landau approach, the postulate made by von\ Neumann is kept, while perhaps masked.
+In 1966 B.\ d'Espagnat had called a statistical mixture as defined by von Neumann a proper mixture, and one imagined from a partial tracing an improper mixture \cite{d'Espagnat1966}.
+The 1972 clarification about the conditions of the use of the Landau approach, by Feynman, did not introduce the existence of a statistical mixture.
+After 1972, d'Espagnat however kept his distinction and the expression \textit{improper mixture} \cite {d'Espagnat1999} with, consequently, controversies about the relevance of this distinction (see e.g. \cite{Kirkpatrick2004}).

-Since the existence of \cite{Feynman1972}, it may be considered that the von Neumann and the Landau-Feynman approaches have both their own interest.
-And e.g. QPT often considers a composite system made of the system of interest $ \Sigma _{1}$ (state space $\mathcal{E}_{1}$) and its environment $\Sigma _{2} $ (state space $\mathcal{E}_{2}$) and introduces a partial trace over (a basis of) $\mathcal{E}_{2}$ (see e.g. Ch.\ 8 of \cite{NielsenChuang2005}, and \cite{Branderhorst2009}), with the reservation that introducing a density operator through a partial Trace is relevant only if the $\Sigma _{1} $ - $\Sigma _{2}$ coupling has disappeared at the time when this partial tracing is considered.
+QPT often considers a composite system made of the system of interest $ \Sigma _{1}$ (state space $\mathcal{E}_{1}$) and its environment $\Sigma _{2} $ (state space $\mathcal{E}_{2}$) and introduces a partial trace over (a basis of) $\mathcal{E}_{2}$ (see e.g. Ch.\ 8 of \cite{NielsenChuang2005}, and \cite{Branderhorst2009}), with the reservation that introducing a density operator through a partial Trace is relevant only if the $\Sigma _{1} $ - $\Sigma _{2}$ coupling has disappeared at the time when this partial tracing is considered.